richardwalenga/cppsort/README.md

 For a tool like VSCode, it would be a good idea to specify the path to your C++ compiler in your user's settings.json under the key: "C_Cpp.default.compilerPath".

-Create a CMakeUserPresets.json like this to customize the build for your machine.
+On Windows, create a CMakeUserPresets.json like this to customize the build for your machine.
 It would look something like this:
 ```
 {
     "version": 8,